Understanding Executive Function: What It Is and Why It Matters

 1. Center Yourself (30 seconds)

-Take three deep breaths (extending the exhale activates the parasympathetic nervous system)
+Take three slow deep breaths (extending the exhale activates your parasympathetic nervous system)

-Feel your feet on the floor (this grounding technique helps shift from fight-flight mode)
+Feel your feet on the floor (this grounding technique helps you shift away from fight-or-flight mode)

 2. Identify What Matters Most Today (1 minute)